greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_enable_groupext_distinct_pruning"></a>gp\_enable\_groupext\_distinct\_pruning

-Enables or disables three-phase aggregation and join to compute distinct-qualified aggregates on grouping extension queries.
+ Activates or deactivates  three-phase aggregation and join to compute distinct-qualified aggregates on grouping extension queries.
 Usually, enabling this parameter generates a cheaper query plan that the Postgres Planner will use in preference to existing plan.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|